GoogleCloudPlatform/professional-services-data-validator/docs/connections.md

 * roles/spanner.databaseReader

 ## Teradata
-Please note the Teradata is not-native to this package and must be installed via `pip install teradatasql` if you have a license.
+Please note that Teradata is not-native to this package and must be installed via `pip install teradatasql` if you have a license.
 ```
 {